The 7 types of bird feeders YOU should own! (2023)

 Hopper feeders are characterized by a seed chamber that continually dispenses food at the bottom as birds eat, along with a functioning roof to prevent water from ruining your seed.
 Lastly, this feeder style usually provides some sort of ledge on both sides for birds to perch upon, although this is not a requirement as some hoppers have perch bars instead of a shelf.

-Lastly, hoppers feeders can either be hung or mounted permanently to a pole.
+Lastly, hopper feeders can either be hung or mounted permanently to a pole.
 If you decide to suspend in the air, make sure whatever you hang the feeder from is extremely strong and sturdy because hoppers can get heavy when filled with seed.
-I hang my hopper from the Squirrel Stopper pole, and it tends to lean to whichever side my hopper is placed!

 For a long time, I never included tray feeders in my backyard.
 I shoved my nose up at them and thought they were too basic.
 I mean, just pouring some food onto a simple tray?
 Humans have been to the moon, and this is the best way we have found to feed birds?